gannicottb/zio-http-demo/README.md

 # zio-http-demo
-Clean REST server written with ZIO HTTP
+REST server built with zio-http.

+/battle/random =>
+Generate two random Pokemon, then stream out updates from their battle.